-As we are now on Summer hours the house and tearoom will be open from 11am until 5pm (last orders 4.30pm) Thursday – Monday.
+As we are now on Winter Hours the house and tearoom will be open from 10:30am until 3pm (last orders 2:45pm) Thursday – Monday.
 Closed Tuesday and Wednesday.

 Prebooking is not required but due to its size only 12 visitors will be allowed inside the house at any one time.
 Visitors will be issued with a numbered token at the reception desk which we ask you to return at the end of your visit.
 There is limited seating in the outside tearoom which can be accessed externally and where we will be serving a selection of homemade cakes and drinks.